 In addition to Spina Bifida, Buster has a genetic predisposition for patellar luxation due to a curve in his femurs.
-He is recovering from his third knee surgery, two on his left knee and one on his right knee; undergoing laser, physical therapy and hydrotherapy.
+He has had three knee surgeries, two on his left knee and one on his right knee; following up with laser, physical therapy and hydrotherapy.

 "Because of the strong genetic relationships, animals with this disorder should not be used for breeding."

 An article from the Purina Pro Club, "Breeders Are Encouraged to Health Test for Patellar Luxation ," echos the same stance.

 "Patellar luxation is most likely a complex genetic disease involving several genes," Roush says.
 "The more generations bred without the condition, the stronger the indication the disease is reduced in a bloodline."

 One of the physical tell-tale signs of Spina Bifida is a divet located along the back of the spine.
 Buster had irritation requiring the doctor to shave the area for further examination.